 The Minnesota Post-Secondary Child Care Grant program provides financial assistance to students who are Minnesota residents, have children 12 and under (14 or younger if child is handicapped), are not receiving assistance under the Minnesota Family Investment Program (MFIP) and demonstrate financial need for grants.
 The grant helps pay for childcare while a student is pursuing their first undergraduate degree.
 Students who have completed a bachelor’s degree and are now pursuing a graduate/professional degree are also eligible to apply.

 The maximum award amount is $3,000 per eligible child per academic year, and is based upon the income of you and your spouse, the number of people in your family, the number of eligible children within your family who need childcare, and your level of enrollment.

 Awarding is done annually through an application process and is based on availability of funds.
 For questions or to request an application, email firstname.lastname@example.org.

 The Minnesota GI Bill program was established in 2007 to provide post-secondary financial assistance to eligible Minnesota veterans and service members, as well as eligible spouses and children of deceased or severely disabled eligible Minnesota veterans.

-Full time undergraduate or graduate students may be eligible to receive up to $1,000 per semester/term and part time students may be eligible to receive up to $500 per semester/term.
+Full time undergraduate or graduate students may be eligible to receive up to $3,000 annually and part time students may be eligible to receive up to $500 per semester.